 *REMEMBER to always pre-drill the screw holes to prevent cracking 1.
 Begin with the 1/2X2X24 lumber by measuring and cutting it into a 20 inch long piece.
+Depending on the size of wood you purchased or the specific dimensions you are going for, you might want to use a table saw, although jigsaws would also do the job.
 Attach this to one of the 1/2X6X24 pieces of lumber being sure to pre-drill the screws with 2 screws and washers.
 This becomes the back of the light and attachment section for the sockets.

 2. On the new 20 inch long piece, measure from one end every 5 inches marking 3 positions for the light sockets positions.

 3. Attach the 2 – 1/4X3X24 pieces of lumber on either side of the back with 3 screws and washers each.
 This creates the sides where the chicken wire will later be attached.

 4. Cut a 6 inch section off of the remaining 1/2X6X24 piece of lumber.
 Also, using 1 of the 1X2X24 pieces, cut 2 pieces exactly the width of the inside between the 2 side pieces. (should be 5 1/2 inches but measure to confirm due to shrinkage etc) Place and secure with 2 screws and washers one of these pieces to the 6 inch cut as pictured.
 Attach and then set it in-between the sides flush against the 1/2X2X20 piece attached to the back as pictured.
 Secure with with 2 screws and washers through the sides into the 1X2X5 1/2 piece.